• HOME

 This is the main town on the Big Island, and where you’ll find most of the island’s historic buildings including King Kamehameha’s former home — as well as most of the shopping.
 It’s the center of activity and commerce for the island, including the airport you arrived in.

-The weather here is dry and sunny most days of the year, and there are some really charming parts of Kailua-Kona, especially along the coast.
+The weather here is dry and sunny most days of the year, and there are some especially charming parts of Kailua-Kona, especially along the coast.
 I love taking a drive from the center of town along Ali’i Drive, which winds along Kailua Bay.
 Driving south you’ll hit Keauhou, which I’ll mention more about below.

 The Kohala Coast